DarkMInato-bit/Edu-demia/README.md

-# 🏛️ Glacier EDU: The Institutional Monorepo
+# 🏛️ Edu-Demia: The Institutional Monorepo

-**Glacier EDU** is a premium, real-time academic management ecosystem designed for modern institutions.
+**Edu-Demia** is a premium, real-time academic management ecosystem designed for modern institutions.
 Built as a high-performance monorepo, it seamlessly bridges professors and students through secure submissions, live notifications, and a transparent grading matrix.

 ---